zachjs/sv2v/README.md

 sv2v at once so it can properly resolve packages, interfaces, type parameters, etc., across files.
 Using `--write=adjacent` will create a converted `.v` for every `.sv` input file rather than printing to `stdout`. `--write`/`-w` can also be used to specify a path to a `.v` output file.
+Undefined modules and interfaces can be automatically loaded from library directories using `--libdir`/`-y`.

 Users may specify `include` search paths, define macros during preprocessing, and exclude some of the conversions.
 Specifying `-` as an input file will read